THCa vs. THC: Differences in Potency, Side Effects & Benefits

 • Idaho

-• Kentucky (in dispute, still legal)
+• Kentucky

-• Pennsylvania (in dispute, still legal)
+• Pennsylvania

-• Vermont (in dispute, still legal)
+• Vermont

-THCa vs THC on Drug Tests
+THCa vs. THC on Drug Tests

-Unfortunately, both THCa and THC will show up on drug tests.
+Both THCa and THC will show up on drug tests.

 THC is screened for due to its presence in marijuana, which is illegal in many states.
 THCa, on the other hand, is sometimes used as the target analyte for THC (meaning that the drug test looks for THCa to determine whether you’ve been consuming THC).